 The Directorate: Animal Sciences focus on the following projects:

-- High-fiber concentrate for Jersey cows kikuyu pasture.
-Maize was replaced by Hominychop, bran and gluten 20.
+- High-fibre concentrate for Jersey cows kikuyu pasture.
+Maize was replaced by Hominychop, bran and gluten 20

 - Palm kernel extract (PKE) –supplementation to cows on kikuyu pasture in the summer.